MuhammadSameh/RunningTracker/README.md

 ## Description

-This app is used to track your runs, including all details like distance, time, date, claories burnt, starting and end location.
+This app is used to track your runs, including all details like distance, time, date, calories burnt, starting and end location.

 ### Features